 The types of data you will find stored on RFID tags can include identification credentials, purchasing credits, coupons, access control into hotels or VIP areas, and even social media information.

-What Data can an RFID Wristband Collect?
+What Data Can an RFID Wristband Collect?

+Using RFID technology gives organizers real-time analytics of how wearers move about and interact with your event, venue, or attraction.
 You can highlight busy periods, queue times, and popular attractions.
 Helping you constantly flex and adapt to optimize the experience for your visitors.

 Can RFID wristbands be used as a Tracking Device?

+Most RFID wristbands use passive tags that operate at high frequency; as such, it is impossible to track a wearer's location as the tags are limited to very short distances.
 However, RFID can record the last known location of a person.
 This can be vital and useful information for understanding traffic flow and security risks at future events.

+Not only does RFID technology help streamline entry, but it also connects you with your audience on a new level.
 Patrons no longer have to carry wallets, tickets, and personal information just to participate.
 Ticket-holders can enjoy the show with a feeling of freedom.

-Jargon Buster
+RFID Jargon Buster

-Tag / Chip: Embedded in a wristband a tag (chip) passes information, allows entry, and even payment of goods by communicating with an RFID scanner via intelligent radio signals.
+Tag / Chip: Embedded in a wristband, a tag (chip) passes information, allows entry, and even payment of goods by communicating with an RFID scanner via intelligent radio signals.

-Reader / Scanner: Scanners (readers) are usually positioned at entrances and exits, as well as VIP zones and other areas inside an event and communicate with a tag (chip) to carry out a task such as allowing entry, or opening a locker.
+Reader / Scanner: Scanners (readers) are usually positioned at entrances and exits, as well as VIP zones and other areas inside an event, and communicate with a tag (chip) to carry out a task such as allowing entry, or opening a locker.

-The benefits of RFID Technology for Events
+Benefits of RFID for Events

-Since 2011, the live music industry, in particular, has adopted RFID technology inside concert wristbands to improve the experience for fans, increase security and open up new revenue streams.
+Due to the security, cost-saving, and revenue-increasing benefits of RFID wristband technology, many organizers are turning towards the technology to help optimize their events.
+Since 2011, the live music industry, in particular, has adopted RFID technology inside concert wristbands to improve the experience for fans, increase security, and open up new revenue streams.

 Infographic from 2013 showing the use of RFID at music festivals.